nikist97/Python-DataStructures/README.md

 queue.enqueue("item", 11)

 queue.peek() # returns element with minimum or maximum priority in the queue, but doesn't remove it from the queue
-# if priority_queue.is_reversed() is False, it returns the element with the maximum priority
+# if priority_queue.reversed is False, it returns the element with the maximum priority
-# if priority_queue.is_reversed() is True, it returns the element with the minimum priority
+# if priority_queue.reversed is True, it returns the element with the minimum priority
 # returns None if the queue is empty
 # if there are more than one elements with the same priority, peek() will return the first element that was enqueued